halfwhole/personal-site/README.md

 ## Deployment

-Create a new file `production.ini`, making sure the user has root privileges:
+Create a new file `production.ini`, making sure the user has `sudo` privileges:

 ``` ini
 [remote]